MahdiMoradiMarjaneh/MMoradiMarjaneh_GenomeBiol2019/README.md

 # Identification and quantification of non-coding RNAs (Moradi Marjaneh et al., *Genome Biology* 2020)

-This repository provides bash scripts used for identification and quantification of of ncRNAs including:
+This repository provides bash scripts used for identification and quantification of ncRNAs including:

 1. trimming the sequencing reads
 2. *de novo* assembly